sheltermanager/asm3/doc/manual/animals.rst

 When an owner adopts the animal and the paperwork is received by the shelter, you should return the animal from the retailer movement, create the real owner record and adopt the animal to it.
-If you use *Move->Out->Adopt an animal* and the animal is at a retailer, ASM will take care of this for you.
+If you use :menuselection:`Move --> Out --> Adopt an animal` and the animal is at a retailer, ASM will take care of this for you.

 Movement records also hold a “from retailer” field, which allows you to identify a successful adoption to an owner through a particular retailer.
 As long as you use the Adopt an animal process, ASM will set this for you.

-If you do not want to use retailer functionality, you can turn off the retailer feature under the *Settings->Options* screen.
+If you do not want to use retailer functionality, you can turn off the retailer feature under the :menuselection:`Settings->Options` screen.

 Trial Adoptions
 ^^^^^^^^^^^^^^^